What’s on the exam?

-- On the date readings become available, log in to the MIT Essay Evaluation Site to view them.
+- On the date readings and prompt become available, log in to the MIT Essay Evaluation Site to view them.

 - When you’ve written your essay, log in to the MIT Essay Evaluation Site and submit your essay by the due date and time.

 How long will the exam take?

 We expect that carefully reading the articles will take about 2 – 3 hours, and that writing the essay will take another 4 – 7 hours.
 We allow multiple days for the reading and writing because we know that people have other commitments during that time, and to allow time for a complete writing process, including reflection and revision.

 What will I be writing about?